basakgun/Student-Management-System/README.md

 # Student_Management_System
 Simple student management database system in C with File I/O

-This is simple student database management system in C programme.
-In this mini project user can
+This is simple student database management system in C program.
+In this mini project user can:
 <br/>
 Create a student account
 <br/>